bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/converterregistrydata.md

 - true if the given value is a convertible token, false if not

-## Function `getConvertibleTokenSmartTokenCount(contract IERC20Token _convertibleToken) → uint256` {#ConverterRegistryData-getConvertibleTokenSmartTokenCount-contract-IERC20Token-}
+## Function `getConvertibleTokenSmartTokenCount(contract IReserveToken _convertibleToken) → uint256` {#ConverterRegistryData-getConvertibleTokenSmartTokenCount-contract-IReserveToken-}

 returns the number of anchors associated with a given convertible token